nanmon2001/ai_pacman/README.md

 # AI Pacman
 This is a in-class course project from CSCE 580 Artificial Intelligence I took in University of South Carolina.
-More detail about the course or the project please see: https://pooyanjamshidi.github.io/csce580/ I believe the original creator of this project is from CS188 Introduction to Artificial Intelligence, a course taught in UC Berkerly.
+More detail about the course or the project please see: https://pooyanjamshidi.github.io/csce580/ The core projects and autograders were primarily created by John DeNero and Dan Klein and their colleagues in UC Berkerly.
-In this project we write code to help pacman reach his goal or achieve high score by implementing basic search algorithms and machine learning algorithms.
+For students in this course we write code to help pacman reach his goal or achieve high score by implementing basic search algorithms and machine learning algorithms.
 The project is divided into serveral stages, where each stage focuses on differnt techniques:
 - Project 1: Implementing search algorithms such as BFS, DFS, USC and A* to help pacman find the food.
 - Project 2: Implementing minmax, alpha-beta pruning and expectimax to help pacman eat all the foods under the interference of ghost.